stela2502/Singularity_Tutorial/docs/HowToSetUpAModule.md

 /scale/gr01/shared/common/modules
 ```

 By default all of you can create modules there.
-But you can not modify modules of other users.
+But you cannot modify modules of other users.
 In other words, you will need to rename your module.
 I have simplified the creation and maintainance of Apptainer modules by transitioning from executing commands in the terminal to using [a Makefile based approach](AMakefileBasedApproach.md).